Non Executive Directors

 Probably the most comprehensive Definition can be found in Chapter 1, Section 1 of The Non-Executive Directors’ Handbook – 4th Edition published by the Non-Executive Directors’ Association and ICSA

-The market for NEDs ranges from very big to very small organisations.
-At the top end of the market is good structure whilst at the very small end, there would appear to be no or virtually no structure.
+The market for NEDs ranges from very large to very small organisations.
+The top end of the market is characterised by well-defined processes and structures in terms of NED requirements, recruitment and board composition whilst at the very small end, this is often not the case.
 In all cases, the base knowledge requirements and skills are the same – the main ones being:-

 - A command of Corporate Governance principles and practice.